forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 also to run a tutorial and launch a R User Group in Namibia.
-This proved to be too difficult to arrange to coincide with Heather's visit to the area, but useful connections were made and organizers at the University of Namibia have received a grant from The R Consortium to help launch a user group.
+This proved to be too difficult to arrange to coincide with Heather's visit to the area, but useful connections were made and organizers at the University of Namibia have applied for a grant from The R Consortium to help launch a user group.
 There is also some funding left over from the crowdfunder, which we hope to use to support a tutor from South Africa to lead a tutorial in Windhoek, when circumstances allow it.
 We have also made connections to people interested in